how to euthanize a betta fish

-How To Euthanize A Betta Fish: Simple, Humane Method
+How to Euthanize a Betta Fish: Humane and Thoughtful Tips

 Sharing is caring!